pwwang/immunopipe/docs/running.md

 $ pipen board immunopipe:Immunopipe -a gh:pwwang/immunopipe/board.toml@dev
 ```

 The additional file is available at `immunopipe`'s GitHub repo.
 You can also download it and modify it to fit your needs, but in most cases, you don't have to.
-With the additional file, you can find three `running options`, `LOCAL`, `DOCKER` and `SINGULARITY`, on the left side of the `Configuration` tab.
+With the additional file, you can find four `running options`, `LOCAL`, `DOCKER`, `SINGULARITY` and `APPTAINER`, on the left side of the `Configuration` tab.
 You can choose one of them to run the pipeline.

 Take `LOCAL` as an example.
 When clicking the `Run the command` button, a configuration file specified by `configfile` is saved and used to run the pipeline via CLI.
 Then the `Previous Run` tab is replaced by the `Running` tab to track the progress of the pipeline.

 ## Run the pipeline using docker image

-### Use `docker`
+/// tab | Using docker
 To run the pipeline using the docker image with `docker`, you need to mount the current working directory to the `/workdir` directory in the container.
 You also need to specify the configuration file via `@<configfile>` option.
 For example:

 ```shell